Deep Feature Consistent Variational Autoencoder: Conclusion

 \section{Conclusion}

-In this paper, we propose to train a deep feature consistent variational autoencoder by feature perceptual loss based on pretrained deep CNNs to measure the similarity of the input and generated images.
-We apply our model on face image generation and achieve comparable and even better performance when compared to different generative models.
-In addition, we explore the learned latent representation in our model and demonstrate that it has powerful capability of capturing the conceptual and semantic information of natural (face) images.
-We also achieve state-of-the-art performance in facial attribute prediction based on the learned latent representation.
+In this paper, we try to improve the performance of image generation of VAE by combining feature perceptual loss based on pretrained deep CNNs to measure the similar of two images.
+We apply our model on face images and achieve comparable and better performance compared to different generative models (plain VAE and GAN).
+In addition, we fully explore the learned latent representation in our model and demonstrates it has powerful capability to capture the conceptual and semantic information of natural images.
+We also achieved state-of-the-art performance of facial attribute prediction based on the learned latent representation.

 { }